Rok posing at Republic Square, the main plaza in Belgrade, Serbia

 Despite international competition, Slovenian brand names Gorenje and Iskra are still highly appreciated, at least in conversation.
 Some flowers always decorate the Flower house (Tito’s grave).
 Recently, grass has overgrown the flowers, while peacocks allegedly escaped during the American bombing in 1999.
 Still, in the year 2004, the grave has already attracted over 20,000 visitors by August.

 I got a feeling that everybody smokes in Belgrade, talk all the time and work only the minimum to survive.
 People were relaxed and it was easy to start conversation.
-Older generation significant memories were based on high quality Slovenian products that were market leader in the old times, meanwhile young generations envy political stability and economic development of the Western world.
+The older generation’s memories are rooted in the high-quality Slovenian products that once dominated the market.
+Younger generations, meanwhile, admire the political stability and overall prosperity of the Western world.

 The gap in mindset is a clear consequence a direct result of the wars and conflicts that occurred in the Balkans during the 1990s, which originated from Serbian ideological politics and changed the region completely.

-Economic development has been sluggish as a result of pro-Russian political orientation reflecting in lack of opportunities for ambitious entrepreneurs and immigration ambitions of younger generation.
+Economic development has been sluggish as a result of the country’s pro-Russian stance, reflected in the lack of opportunities for ambitious entrepreneurs and the growing desire of the younger generation to emigrate.

 One of the very obvious signs that Belgrade was a capital of a socialist country is the number of cars that are parked around multi-storey apartment blocks in the center.
 I noticed a typical planning mistake that hadn’t take into account that the number of cars will grow exponentially, as soon as the regulation and restrictions of the old system would be eventually loosened.